Skip to main content

 4–7 items flagged: Multiple areas warrant closer review.
 Consider requesting documentation on the flagged items before deciding whether to proceed to a formal audit.

 8+ items flagged: Strong candidate for a full audit.
 The number of flags suggests systemic issues, not isolated errors.
-Calculate the potential dollar recovery using the CAM leakage estimator before committing to a formal engagement.
+Calculate the potential dollar recovery using the CAM billing error estimator before committing to a formal engagement.

 Next Steps